dart-archive/vm_service_drivers/dart/tool/service.md

   // scripts.
   string source [optional];

-  // A table encoding a mapping from token position to line and column. int[][] tokenPosTable [optional];
+  // A table encoding a mapping from token position to line and column.
+This
+  // field is null if sources aren't available. int[][] tokenPosTable [optional];
 }
 ```